brainvisa/casa-distro/doc/source/developer.rst

 Update the casa_distro command
 ------------------------------

 Once an environment has been initialized, and at least source code has been updated (using ``casa_distro bv_maker``), most :ref:`distributions <distro>` actually include the *casa-distro* project, which will be updated with the rest of the source code.
-As it is python-only, it can be run from the host system (if stored on the host filesystem), so it may be a good idea to use this updated ``casa_distro`` command instead of the oned previsouly installed (either via pip or from `github <https://github.com>`_ sources) to initialize the process.
+As it is python-only, it can be run from the host system (if stored on the host filesystem), so it may be a good idea to use this updated ``casa_distro`` command instead of the oned previously installed (either via pip or from `github <https://github.com>`_ sources) to initialize the process.

 ..
 This can be done by "updating" a build-workflow (actually any one which contains casa-distro):
 ..